headHUB/waveshare-2.13-epaper-hat/README.md

 ---

 ## Known issues:
-#### cant seem to choose a bigger size of text other than "16" could get around this by building some kind of assci art.
+#### Cant seem to choose a bigger size of text other than "16" could get around this by building some kind of assci art.

 ---